 The Cyprus International University has specializations in interior both for undergraduate and graduate degrees, and it is the leading university in the country.
 They also have local and European accreditations showing that their programs are internationally recognized.

 We hope this article on the best countries to study interior design was informative and insightful.
-Make sure to also check out Available Design Programs for International Students!
+Make sure to also check out Available Programs for International Students!

 About the Author: Hyun Lee

-Hyun is the founder at Global Scholarships.
-He has received a full-tuition scholarship at Birmingham-Southern College as well as $1,000 Burger King Scholarship for his undergraduate degree and has been offered a fully funded scholarship consisting of tuition, living stipend, and health insurance for computer science Ph.D. program at North Carolina State University.
-Read more about his scholarship journey here.
+Hi!
+I am Hyun, and I am the founder at Global Scholarships.
+I've received a full-tuition scholarship at Birmingham-Southern College and a $1,000 Burger King Scholarship for my undergraduate degree and was offered a fully funded scholarship consisting of tuition, living stipend, and health insurance for computer science Ph.D. program at North Carolina State University.
+You can read more about my scholarship journey here.
+If you are interested, you can follow me on Linkedin where I regularly write about scholarships.
+I also provide consulting services as well, and you can check the consulting services page for more information.

 Share this article via